eeshaansarda/ScriptingLanguageHS/README.md

 ## Run REPL

-Install the dependencies by and start the repl using `cabal run`.
+Install the dependencies and start the repl using `cabal run`.
 The repl should now be open.

 ## Syntax